-We've compiled for you a number of useful pages—from here on the Provost's Office website and throughout the university—that will help deans, heads, chairs, staff, faculty, and more as they navigate their responsibilities throughout the year.
+We've compiled a comprehensive list of resources from here on the Provost's Office website and throughout the university to help deans, heads & chairs, faculty, and staff navigate their responsibilities throughout the year.

 The Academic Personnel Workflow System (APWS) is the university’s electronic portal for faculty and librarian personnel actions, including reappointment, promotion, and tenure.